The Rolex Yacht-Master

 The initial Yacht-Master landed in the early 90s.
 Only the Sky-Dweller and the second in the series, the Yacht-Master II, are more recent arrivals at Rolex.
 As such, it is a little too soon to start using words like ‘vintage’ to describe collectible editions.

-It might have passed its quarter century but, unlike so many classics in the brand archives, no minute dial discrepancies have crept in, no slight variations in font or text that usually set devotees’ hearts fluttering.
-Built with modern processes from the start, it is also unlikely we will see any form of patina develop that separates one watch from another and piles significant premiums onto older examples.
+It might have passed its quarter century but, unlike so many classics in the brand archives, no minute dial discrepancies have crept in.
+There were no slight variations in font or text that usually set devotees’ hearts fluttering.
+Rolex built it with modern processes from the start.
+Also, it is unlikely we will see any form of patina develop that separates one watch from another and piles significant premiums onto older examples.

 Nevertheless, there are a number of variations that have become especially desirable on the pre-owned market.